npchan1024/pdsnd_github/README.md

 Udacity Bikeshare Data Analysis Project

 ### Description
-This project is a python script run to analyze different sets of data for a bikeshare company operating in 3 different cities.
+This project is a python script for analysis of bikeshare user data from 3 different cities.

 ### Files used
 The files used are bikeshare.py and the three datasets, chicago.csv, new_york_city.csv, and washington.csv.